airtai/faststream/docs/docs/en/getting-started/asgi.md

 app = AsgiFastStream(broker)
 ```

-This simple example just provides you with an ability to run the app using regular **ASGI** servers:
+This simple example allows you to run the app using regular **ASGI** servers:

 ```shell
 uvicorn main:app
 ```

-Now it does nothing but launches the app itself as a **ASGI lifespan**.
+It does nothing but launching the app itself as an **ASGI lifespan**.

-### ASGI routes
+### ASGI Routes

-It doesn't look really helpful, so let's add some **HTTP** endpoints.
+It doesn't look very helpful, so let's add some **HTTP** endpoints.

-At first, we have already written wrapper on top of broker to make ready-to-use **ASGI** healthcheck endpoint for you
+First, we have already written a wrapper on top of the broker to make a ready-to-use **ASGI** healthcheck endpoint for you:

 ```python linenums="1" hl_lines="2 9"
 from faststream.nats import NatsBroker